Vermont Teddy Bear Company: Factory and Retail Store

 In 1995, the company moved into its new headquarters in Shelburne in Vermont's Champlain Valley.
 A satellite factory in Newport was closed in June 2010.
 A popular tourist destination, the Vermont Teddy Bear Factory in Shelburne offers tours of their factory, hosting over 50,000 visitors every year.

+A worker sewing teddy bear clothing on an industrial sewing machine at the Vermont Teddy Bear factory.

 The "Make a Friend for Life" room at the Vermont Teddy Bear Factory allows visitors to participate in assembling a bear for purchase.

+Hand assembly of teddy bear components at the Vermont Teddy Bear factory.

 The customer selects the fur, stuffing, and accessories, after which a representative completes the sewing and assists in filling out the bear's "birth certificate."
 Through the Vermont Cub Project, founded in 2017, the company offers coupons for Vermonters four years of age to make a free Vermont Teddy Bear.

 Product Lines

 Vermont Teddy Bear has a wide product range of over 300+ items, the most popular being the 15" Jointed Bears in honey color.

+Plastic internal components used to create articulated joints in Vermont Teddy Bear Company bears.

 The bears can also come in Buttercream, Vanilla, Black Licorice, Gray, Pink, as well as longer premium fur colors Maple, Espresso and Snow.
 VTB also has a wide range of outfits available for most occasions and events.
 They recently have started carrying a variety of other animals including sloths, monkeys, and even dragons.

 Every Vermont Teddy Bear is 100% unconditionally guaranteed for life.
 That means that if anything ever happens to your Bear you can send it to the Vermont Teddy Bear Factory and they will nurse him or her back to health in the Bear Hospital at no charge.
 In the very sad event that your Bear is too badly injured and has no hope for a complete recovery, they will replace your Bear with a new one for free.

 In addition to the regular teddy bears they also release limited edition bears with a very small quantity produced usually in editions of 35 or 50.